 Why Use a Specialist Mortgage Broker for Pilots

-Walking into your own bank is the default move for most borrowers — but for pilots, it's often the most expensive decision you can make.
-Mainstream banks assess pilot income using generic PAYG frameworks that weren't designed for flight allowances, per diems, or foreign currency earnings.
+Walking into your own bank is the default move for most borrowers, but for pilots it is often the most expensive decision you can make.
+Mainstream banks assess pilot income using generic PAYG frameworks that were not designed for flight allowances, per diems, or foreign currency earnings.
 The result is consistently lower borrowing capacity, higher decline rates, and missed access to professional concessions that pilots are genuinely entitled to.

-A specialist mortgage broker changes the equation entirely.
-Here's how the two approaches compare in practice.
+A specialist mortgage broker for pilots changes the equation entirely.
+Here is how the two approaches compare in practice.

 Bank vs Specialist Broker: Side-by-Side Comparison